Tips for improving mental wellbeing in pregnancy

-Preparing for labour by finding out about your options and ways to manage fears and pain - such as hypnobirthing - can go a long way to helping you relax and enjoy pregnancy more.
+Getting ready for labour by finding out about your options and ways to manage fears and pain, such as hypnobirthing, can help you relax and enjoy pregnancy more.

-If you’re finding that your anxieties or moods are affecting your day-to-day life, please don’t hesitate to talk to your midwife.
-Lots of mums feel this way and we’re here to help.
-Download our Wellbeing Plan to help you find the right support.
+If your anxieties or moods are affecting your day-to-day life, please don’t hesitate to talk to your midwife.
+Lots of mums feel this way and your midwife is there to help you.